SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-12-pfizer-vaccine-efficacy-confidence-intervals.md

 tails so fat the [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation) isn't even _defined_, and hence the
-[Central Limit Theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) does not apply, and&hellip; all your base are belong to us, or something like that.
+[Central Limit Theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) does not apply, and&hellip; well, all your base are belong to us, or something like that.

 The integral looked less than completely amusing, so I did a literature search to see of some other poor schmuck had to do it first (always a good research technique).
 And it turns out this has all been worked out by Pham-Gia <sup id="fn4a">[[4]](#fn4)</sup>&hellip;
-but is paywalled and costs 51 USD to read!
+but the paper is paywalled and costs \$51 to read!
 I suppose I could write and ask for a copy of this 20-year-old paper, but that's too annoying.

 Then it turned out that Saffer also had this problem, got hold of the Pham-Gia paper somehow,